jrwiegand/tdd-project/README.rst

 TDD
 ===
-This is a completion of the book  `Test-Driven Web Development with Python`_
+This is a completion of the book  `TDD with Python`_

 Overview
 --------